Cooling process of substellar objects in scalar-tensor gravity: Basic structural and matter equations for scalar-tensor gravity

 \section{Basic structural and matter equations for scalar-tensor gravity}

-As promised, firstly we will provide the basic equations to describe the stellar structure in a non-relativistic case for Horndeski and beyond gravity.
+As promised, firstly we will provide the basic equations to describe the stellar structure in a non-relativistic case for DHOST gravity.
 This will familiarize the reader with the most important formalism used to characterize the substellar objects.